icewolfz/jiMUD/docs/scripting.md

   - `echo` echo text to display
 - `client.sendAll(text, echo?)` send text directly to the mud, telnet code IAC is escaped, note you should always try and append a new line as most muds require it to process any text to all clients
   - `text` the text to send
   - `echo` echo text to display
+- `client.sendTo(name|id, text, echo?)` send text directly to the mud, telnet code IAC is escaped, note you should always try and append a new line as most muds require it to process any text to all clients
+  - `name|id` the client name or id of the mud to send to
+  - `text` the text to send
+  - `echo` echo text to display
 - `client.sendRaw(text)` sends raw text directly to the mud as is
 - `client.sendAllRaw(text)` sends raw text directly to the mud as is for all clients
+- `client.sendToRaw(name|id, text)` sends raw text directly to the client name or id
+  - `name|id` the client name or id of the mud to send to
+  - `text` the text to send
 - `client.sendCommand(text, noEcho?, comments?)` sends a command as if sent from the command line
   - `text` the text to send
   - `noEcho` do not echo text to screen